ioanmeri/software-architecture-and-technology-of-large-scale-systems/03-scalability.md

 ## Micro-Services Motivation

-Many times we takes the middle way of service oriented architecture and micro-services architecture
+Many times we take the middle way of service oriented architecture and micro-services architecture

 The most important aspect of any architecture is how it impacts it's and users  in terms of performance, scalability or cost.